Hi, I’m Valerie Lynn, Author of THE NEW MOMMY PLAN.

 Valerie serves on many organizations.
 She is part of the Board of Directors of the distinguished Malaysian NGO YASNITA, “Women’s Pathway to Success” where she serves as an International Advisor on Postpartum Recovery Practices.

 She is an International Country (PSI) Volunteer Co-coordinator for Malaysia of Postpartum Support International, a global organization in 138 countries.
 She is a Board Member of the International Maternity Institute and the After Birth Project in the U.S. Valerie regularly contributes to articles, books, training programs.
 She aspires to improve the healing-care of new mothers in the United States and globally which, she believes, will reduce the high rates of postpartum depression.
 She is an approved speaker for Johnson & Johnson.
 Valerie resided. abroad for over 20 years with 16 years in Asia.
 She has lived in Japan, the UK, Indonesia, Australia, and Malaysia.
-Currently, Valerie resides in Brooklyn, New York, and regularly travels to Malaysia, Southeast Asia, and Australia.
+Currently, Valerie and her business are in Laguna Beach, California, and regularly travels to Malaysia, Southeast Asia, and Australia.